lofar-astron/PyBDSF/doc/source/write_catalog.rst

         This parameter is a Boolean (default is ``False``) that determines whether existing files are overwritten or not.

     format
-        This parameter is a string (default is ``'bbs'``) that sets the format of the output catalog.
+        This parameter is a string (default is ``'fits'``) that sets the format of the output catalog.
 The following formats are supported:

         * ``'bbs'`` - BlackBoard Selfcal sky model format (Gaussian list only)